-Cultural diffusion is the spread of cultural beliefs and social activities from one group to another.
-The mixing of world cultures through different ethnicities, religions and nationalities has increased with advanced communication, transportation and technology.
+Cultural diffusion is the spread of cultural beliefs and social activities from one group of people to another.
+Through cultural diffusion, horizons are broadened and people become more culturally rich.

 Common Cultural Diffusions

-Religious Cultural Diffusion
+Religion and Cultural Diffusion

 - An example of forced diffusion is the Spanish, French, English and Portuguese forcing the native population of the Americas to become Christian.

 Cultural Diffusion in Technology

 They say knowledge is power.
 And, when one group of people develops an important element of technology that can benefit people across the globe, it's nice to see that information-sharing take place.
 Of course, in today's world that can happen at lightning speeds.

 Let's take a look at technological diffusion through the years.